 Want to know why you should choose organic?

-Organic food is better for your family’s health and for the planet.
-Buying organic is a direct investment in the future of our planet, so it’s a choice you can feel good about.
+Organic food is better for your family’s health and the planet.
+Buying organic is a direct investment in the future of our food system, so it’s a choice you can feel good about.

 Choose organic for your children.

 Feeding your family organic food reduces the risk of exposure to potentially harmful chemicals, and teaching your family to grow and eat organic is fun and rewarding for everyone.

 Your food choices have a lasting effect on your family and shape their eating habits, but shopping can be challenging when we’re all bombarded with food labels appearing in various sizes and forms on the packaging, in the ingredient list, or on stickers.
 The “Certified Organic” label can help you make informed decisions at the farmers’ market or the supermarket.
 Feeding your family organic food reduces your risk of exposure to pesticides, antibiotics, and hormones, and promotes the development of long-lasting, good eating habits.